gmnenad/CalculatorNotepad/README.md

     - `0b101.01 | 0b0.1` results in `0b101.11 == 5.75`
     - it support all number types, so can work with very large number of bits in MPFR
     - it support exponentials ( eg `5e20 | 1e19`) and underflow/overflows (so eg `5e20 | 1e-30 == 5e20`)
-- support for dozen different random distibutions ( uniform, normal, binomial, poisson ...  use `dist` to get full list in autocomplete)
+- support for dozen different random distibutions ( uniform, normal, binomial, poisson ...
+    - use `dist` to get full list of distributions in autocomplete
-    - each of them return distribution vector that can be used as parameter in common functions like `cdf`, `pmf`, `pdf`
+    - each of `dist_xyz(...)` function returns distribution vector that can be used as parameter in common functions like `cdf`, `pmf`, `pdf`
     - for example, `d= dist_binomial(10,0.5)` would create in variable `d` distribution suitable for toss of 10 coins
         - `cdf(d,3)` would show probability to get 3 or less 'heads' out of those 10 tosses (~17%)
         - `pmf(d,3)` would show probability to get exactly 3 'heads' out of those 10 tosses (~12%)